UsabilityEngineering/ux-portfolio-MinecraftSt3v3/J02/readMe.md

 # Tretrous Electric Skateboard (skatebolt)

-It was my 5th birthday when I got my the first skateboard, I remember it like it was yesterday> The skateboard had a spiderman design and red wheels.
+It was my 5th birthday when I got my the first skateboard, I remember it like it was yesterday.
+The skateboard had a spiderman design and red wheels.
 This was the start of my skateboarding journey.
 Fast forward to my freshman year in high school I, was able to get a longboard, wants just any longboard, and got a longboard that was used for bombing hills.
 Fast forward 8 years, technology has significantly improved, and electric skateboards are more common than ever.

 <img src="IMG_2114.png" alt="skatebolt" style="width:300px; height:450px;">